The basic narrative the people of Israel tell ourselves about Bilaam casts him as a central antagonist in our story.

 Of course he did.
 But as a descendant of Naḥor and Lavan, he may not want to concede the correctness of Israel’s path.

-While Bilaam could be seen as a “moderate” Hebrew, Israel is a nation of “radical” Hebrews intent on destabilizing the regional order (that benefitted Bilaam).
-For generations, Bilaam’s family had championed a course of integration with an immoral world and respectful tolerance of idolatry, while slowly assimilating into the broader civilization.
-From this perspective, it becomes hard to see the revolutionary Avraham and his descendants as anything more than a dangerous splinter group further radicalized by Egyptian slavery and the charismatic leadership of Moshe.
+While Bilaam could be seen as a “moderate” Hebrew, Israel is a nation of “radical” Hebrews intent on destabilizing the regional order (that benefits Bilaam).
+For generations, Bilaam’s family has championed a course of integration with an immoral world and respectful tolerance of idolatry, while slowly assimilating into the broader civilization.
+From this perspective, it becomes hard to see the revolutionary Avraham and his descendants as anything other than a dangerous splinter group further radicalized by Egyptian slavery and the charismatic leadership of Moshe.

 This perspective prevents Bilaam from reading the map of history and seeing Israel and our national aspirations as genuine expressions of the Divine Will.
 From his perspective, the Divine Will must be apolitical and not take sides in the conflicts of nations.
 His approach is exclusively spiritualistic, focusing only on the specific instructions he receives from Above and feeling free to otherwise conduct himself according to the moral and cultural norms of his surroundings.
 This is the major flaw in Bilaam’s thinking because the Divine Will is revealed in earthly developments no less than in heavenly commandments.